-What better way to take advantage of extra space in the backyard than to get a storage shed?
+What better way to take advantage of extra space in the backyard than to get a 10×20 portable storage shed?

 Whether keeping your lawnmower dry and rust free or storing those Christmas decorations until the snow flies again, the versatility of a portable shed is unmatched!
 But is it going to break the bank?
 Read on for some tips to figure out how to maximize backyard storage space on a budget!

-How are you planning to use your 10x20 storage shed?
+How are you planning to use your 10×20 portable storage shed?

-A 10x20 portable shed is also large enough to serve as a single car garage.
+A 10×20 portable shed is also large enough to serve as a single-car garage.
 It is an especially attractive option if your house does not feature a garage and you want to avoid the cost of building a dedicated detached garage.
 A properly constructed shed with a garage door could serve this need quite effectively!
-If you need to store both a vehicle and other belongings, you may want to consider a 2-story 10x20 shed.
+If you need to store both a vehicle and other belongings, you may want to consider a 2-story 10×20 shed.
 Not only will you have another level of floor space, increasing the height of your structure increases the number of cubic feet available to you for storage!
-It should be noted that a 10x20 shed is the bottom end of what can be feasibly used as a garage, since movement around the vehicle, etc. can be somewhat difficult.
+It should be noted that a 10×20 shed is the bottom end of what can be feasibly used as a garage since movement around the vehicle, etc. can be somewhat difficult.
 If your primary use will be for a garage, you may want to consider upgrading to a somewhat wider shed.

-Peripheral expenses to consider for your 10x20 portable shed
+Peripheral expenses to consider for your 10×20 portable shed

-While the main outlay for your project will obviously be your 10x20 storage shed cost, there are usually some other expenses to keep in mind.
+While the main outlay for your project will obviously be your 10×20 storage shed cost, there are usually some other expenses to keep in mind.

-First, you will want to figure for the cost of filing any necessary permits with your local government.
+First, you will want to figure out the cost of filing any necessary permits with your local government.
 You don’t want your half-completed project to be halted while you wait for paperwork!

-Can I build my 10x20 storage shed myself?
+Can I build my 10×20 storage shed myself?

 However, if you would like to avoid the risk of missing an essential component, you should think about assembling your shed from a shed kit.
 Going this route allows you the satisfaction of working with your hands to improve your property, while also taking some of the risk and dirty work out of assembling your materials.

-Building your shed yourself or from a kit is an excellent option if you are looking for a fun project and you are sure you have the necessary skills and tools.
-Buying a prefabricated shed will generally be less stress and often less overall expense, since the shed builder is able to work more efficiently in a dedicated shop and can usually buy materials at a wholesale discount.
-It is especially cost-effective to buy Amish built storage sheds from a factory direct company like Sheds Unlimited since they cut out much of the markup price of a middleman distributor.
+It is especially cost-effective to buy Amish-built storage sheds from a factory direct company like Sheds Unlimited since they cut out much of the markup price of a middleman distributor.
 Since they are able to transport and deliver sheds directly from their construction facility, Sheds Unlimited has storage sheds for sale in Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Pennsylvania, Maryland, Virginia, and Washington D.C.

 Beautiful and refined, the Premier Workshop Shed is storage with elegance.
 More windows provide extra light for projects in the shed and exterior touches put this shed’s appearance in a class of its own.